ChristophKuhfuss/supertuxNEAT/README.md

 I added several additional console arguments for customization.
 Just use "./supertux2 --help" after building to display all available options.

+Note that this project needs sqlite3.

 NOTE: Without specifying "--autosavegen", no output files will be produced and all progress will be lost if you terminate the program!
+The console arguments that are NOT displayed when starting the program with the "--help" option are not made for humans and should primarily be used by the "stneatexperiment" program (see other repo) or for debugging purposes.

 Features:
 - NEAT experiments in SuperTux